-POSist: How do you see social media as the marketing tool?
-Why is it important for any kind of food business?
+Posist: How do you see social media as a marketing tool?

 Syesha Kapoor: Social media is definitely an accelerator.
 It helps make people aware of new promotions, dishes & what we offer however I do think that it isn’t a measurement of actual revenue.
 It can only push what’s already good or ensure (up to an extent) that there is brand re-collect.
 It’s a great engagement tool.
 Food today is first eaten through the eyes; this is where social media plays a huge role.
 Guests look at pictures, what we offer and then make a decision; so yes in today’s time one can’t ignore social media platforms – especially Instagram and Facebook.

-POSist: What kind of technology you have integrated into your business?
-How does it help in managing the business?
+Posist: What kind of technology you have integrated into your business?
+How do you think it helps in managing the business?

 Syesha Kapoor: We use a POS system that helps us to generate reports; giving us information on the week to week sales, the number of tables, average cost/head, which item moves the fastest and more.
 This really helps us to analyze what we should retain in our menu and what we can substitute.
 Our tab also pulls in guest feedback & exports it to excel – which is very useful!

-POSist: What are the key mantras to manage employees?
-How do you motivate your employees?
+Posist: What are the key mantras to manage employees and keep them motivated?

 Syesha Kapoor: Employees are happy when the place is full & they see happy guests – period!
 You can do everything you want but if your place is not buzzing, their motivation is low.
 They work harder under stress & perform better!
 We do have interesting incentive programs to challenge them and ensure they achieve their individual targets.
 When a guest mentions a staff member’s name on a social platform, we reward them too!
 Also, we do a little get together for them every now and then; after all, even they need to relax.
 Our briefings are usually about appreciating their work & pushing them to excel.

-POSist: How do you see food industry growing?
-What are the upcoming food trends in Restaurant and hospitality industry in 2016?
+Posist: How do you see food industry growing?
+What do you think are the upcoming food trends?

 Syesha Kapoor: Restaurants are opening by the dozen every day!
 Everyone is trying to innovate – new dishes, new presentations, and the new trends are now gastronomy and a mashup of Indian food with western dishes (like – the Gulaab Jamun Cheesecake, Chicken Makhni Risotto & more).
 It’s getting insane-r by the day!
 Like another other industry, this will grow and grow until it reaches saturation point.
 I think experimentation is at its peak right now, but soon we will go back to traditional food & recipes.
 Everything is a cycle!
 Restaurateurs are rushing & opening outlets by the day, for me it’s important to go slow but right.